rickygzz/rickygzz/README.md

 I am a Mechanical and Electrical engineer, who has been programming since the age of 11.

 I started with QBasic back in 1996, and I felt amazing.
-Quickly moved to Visual Basic, then to C++, Assembler and WinAPI.
+I quickly moved to Visual Basic, then to C/C++, Assembler and WinAPI.
 As of right now, I mainly program in C#, MySQL and I am pushing my way through PHP and web services.

 #### GitHub stats